PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/rotated_object_detection.en.md

 In the above Python script, the following steps were executed:

-(1) The Rotated Object Detection production line object was instantiated via `create_pipeline()`, with the specific parameters described as follows:
+(1) The Rotated Object Detection pipeline object was instantiated via `create_pipeline()`, with the specific parameters described as follows:

 <table>
 <thead>